 Watching people in the headset, especially those who don’t play videogames very often, reminds me of just how magical this technology can be.
 The opportunity to watch family, friends, and loved-ones scream in delight as that oh-so-real spaceship leaps out from the darkness is truly special.

 In ‘The Playroom’, a collection of short, strange PSVR experiences, there’s a multiplayer game called ‘Monster Escape’.
 In it you play a giant lizard who eats buildings by head-butting them.
 At the same time your friends are little robots, running away from the destruction, laughing as you swing your head wildly.
 Another game, ‘Keep Talking and Nobody Explodes,’ encourages a room full of friends to yell obscenities at one another in a desperate attempt to defuse a bomb.
 The player in VR must carry out instructions s/he cannot see.
 It’s up to everybody else to decipher a user manual, and relay the most vital information before time runs out.
 All the best experiences in VR are like this.
 Communal, silly, and anything but isolating.
 PSVR is social, and hilarious, and as good a time as some of the very best board games I’ve played.

 And it is incredible.
 It really is.
 The sense of place, the sense of being.
-It’s hard to explain, if you don’t know what I mean, but suffice to say everyone I’ve attached it to tries to reach out and touch the world around them at one point or another, before realising they have no arms in this cyberspace technosphere.
-Just as a jumping off point for what might be possible in the future it’s amazing.
-But so far, it’s a social thing for me.
-When I’m on my own, I don’t use it much.
-I don’t feel the need.
-Except when I want to check on my lady, of course.
-Or sometimes when I want to lean in, hold out my hand, touch her…
+Suffice to say that everyone I’ve attached it to tries to reach out and touch the digital world around them at least once or twice (before realising that they have no arms in virtual reality).
+As a jumping off point for what might be possible in the future, PSVR is extremely exciting.
+But so far, it’s a social product, for me at least.
+When I’m on my own, I barely touch the thing.
+When friends are over, however, it’s an entirely different matter.
+That, for me, is where PSVR just about earns its price tag.